novemberisms/brinevector/README.md

 While looking for vector libraries for lua, I noticed most of them use tables to store the vectors themselves.
 This might be fine for most applications, but for games and high-performance uses, creating a table for every vector is simply too much overhead.
 Using C data to store and create vectors with the `ffi` library in luajit is a much more efficient method that can produce code that performs much faster and consumes a lot less memory. ([Depending on the application, around 35x less memory, and 20x better performance!](http://luajit.org/ext_ffi.html))

 So I wrote this vector library to take advantage of that fact, and made it extremely beginner-friendly and easy for everybody to use.
 It's also designed to be lightweight and very portable; it's only really a single file!

+And if the library detects that you're on a platform that does not fully support the `ffi` library, then it will automatically fall back to using your standard lua tables, meaning there are no downsides to sticking with brinevector when developing for mobile compared to other vector libraries.

 ### Compatibility
 BrineVector was written for LOVE2D and is accelerated by the ffi module in luajit, but can be used for any luajit program.

-##### WARNING FOR MOBILE APPLICATIONS
+##### Fallback to standard lua tables

 This library takes advantage of the JIT compiler on desktop targets for LOVE2D.
-This gives a great performance boost to desktop, but for mobile platforms, the JIT is not enabled by default, and as such it is not recommended to use for mobile applications.
+This gives a great performance boost to desktop applications, but for mobile and console platforms, the JIT is disabled because they do not allow execution of arbitrary runtime code.

+The `ffi` library still works, but it takes much longer to call functions and marshal values between lua and C. Even longer than if brinevector used tables instead.
+This means that a mobile or console app would be better off falling back to a table implementation of vectors rather than using the `ffi` library.

+Fortunately, brinevector is aware of this limitation, and will **automatically fall back to tables** if it detects that it's running on **mobile** or **consoles**.
+This gives you the same amount of performance as any other table-based vector library on mobile and consoles, but also gives you a tremendous boost to desktop games, all without having to do anything on your end.

 # installation
 Paste the `brinevector.lua` file and its accompanying `BRINEVECTOR_LICENSE` into your project.